patlachance/test-keycloak/README.md

 ### Audit Log

-* User Login related "/administrator act is recorded in a structured form with detailed information.
+* User Login related/administrator acts are recorded in a structured form with detailed information.
-* No doubt, but after each service, the act is left behind.
+* Of course, there is no action left after each service.

-### Active Directory linkage
+### Active Directory Integration

 * LDAP -> Keycloak synchronization:
-    1. Automatically imported at initial login
+    1. Imported automatically on first login
-    2. Perform a full/incremental sync manually or regularly from the console
+    2. Full / incremental synchronization is performed manually or periodically on the console

 * Keycloak -> LDAP synchronization:
-    - Reflecting on LDAP when creating, modifying, and deleting accounts.
+    - Account creation, modification, and deletion are reflected in LDAP.
         - Self service!
-    - Group deletion is not reflected
+    - Deletion of group is not reflected

-* Keycloak also reflected in AD when password changed.
+* Keycloak also reflects AD when changing password.

 * Authentication method:
     - LDAP binding